imshentastic/CrossInk-Carousel-Plus/README.md

 ### Bookshelf grid

-Browse the active collection as a 3×3 grid of cover thumbnails instead of cycling through the carousel:
+Browse the active collection as a 2×2, 3×3, or 4×4 grid of cover thumbnails instead of cycling through the carousel.
+Pick the grid size from the Bookshelf collection picker's Layout row.

 - **Bookshelf** entry on the home icon bar opens the grid over your current collection
 - **Short-press** the carousel header (collection title) opens the same grid